Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destination-event-streaming-overview.md

 - **Billing Efficiency:** Event volume is tracked based on distinct events streamed out.
 If the same event is sent to multiple event streaming destinations, it's counted only once for billing.
 - **Latency Target:** For latency, Amplitude is targeting an end-to-end p95 latency of 60s.
 This means 95% of Events streamed must be delivered within the 60s or less.
 We have internal processes, monitors, and alerts in place to monitor and maintain this target.
 - **Starting from Event Streaming Setup:** Amplitude's streaming integrations focus on data from the setup point forward.
 Historical data isn't included in this process, ensuring that only events captured post-configuration are transmitted.
-- **Reliable Retry Mechanism:** Addressing intermittent errors, we employ in-memory retries with exponential backoff for initial sends.
-Furthermore, a robust retry pipeline is implemented to handle retriable errors, attempting up to 10 times within a 4-hour timeframe.
-This universally enabled retry mechanism covers all Event Streaming destinations.
+- **Reliable Retry Mechanism:** Intermittent errors are addressed through in-memory retries with exponential backoff for initial sends.
+A robust retry pipeline attempts up to 10 times within a 4-hour timeframe to handle retriable errors.
+This mechanism is applied universally to all Event Streaming destinations.
-- **Streamlined Monitoring and Management:** Use the Event Streaming Debugger UI to oversee pending retries and their progress.
-Once all retry attempts are exhausted, expired payloads are clearly marked.
-The UI also offers insight into error categories and samples of failed payloads.
+- **Streamlined Monitoring and Management:** The Event Streaming Debugger UI in Amplitude Data allows users to monitor pending retries and their progress.
+Expired payloads are clearly marked after retry attempts are exhausted.
+The UI provides insights into error categories and also offers samples of failed payloads for analysis.

 ## FAQs